 “I’ve never been involved in a project of this complexity and size and it was a great experience.
 I couldn’t have asked for a better group of employees to work with,” Walter says.
 The project also affected the Canadian Lynden Transport crew as trucks were needed to haul truckload, less-than-truckload and heavy haul loads.
 Walter singled out Dispatcher Deanna Benson as key to keeping things running smoothly during the busy project years.

 Lynden’s adaptability was a huge plus, according to Steve Foster, CSA Manager at Foster Wheeler.
 “Lynden provided great service to AMEC.
 Our ability to meet the contractors’ requirements was solely based on the excellent service provided by Lynden personnel at this facility.”
 He specifically noted Lynden’s ability to mobilize when priorities changed, the availability of trailers and other equipment and the availability of a dedicated driver to assist when the changes hit.

 “After working on several of these projects in my career, this one stood out as the most successful because we had buy-in from the entire team on safety and service.
 That leads to success for both companies.”

 With an established Canadian presence through Lynden Canada Co. and Canadian Lynden Transport, Lynden is ready to continue its support of Canada’s oil industry.
-“I think we all feel a great sense of accomplishment with the way this project turned out and great pride in our employees who made it a success,” says Randy Jackson, Lynden International Vice President.
+“I think we all feel a great sense of accomplishment with the way this project turned out and great pride in our employees who made it a success,” says Randy Jackson, Lynden Logistics Vice President.